 Eli Lilly & Co., Income Statement, Revenues

-USD $ in thousands
+US$ in thousands

-|12 months ended||Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014||Dec 31, 2013|
+|12 months ended||Dec 31, 2018||Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014|

 |Other human pharmaceutical products|

-|Revenue||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Eli Lilly & Co.’s revenue increased from 2015 to 2016 and from 2016 to 2017.|
+|Revenue||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Eli Lilly & Co.’s revenue increased from 2016 to 2017 and from 2017 to 2018.|